makeyourownmaker/ParametricWeatherModel/README.md

   * Improve argparse range checks:
     * Find reasonable upper limits for precipitable water and transmissivity values
       * Currently accepting all positive values
-    * Find reasonable upper and lower limits for ground and surface temperatures
+    * Ground and surface temperature range checks start at -150 F and end at 150 F
-      * Currently not using range checks for temperatures
+      * This range still applies if temperatures are specified in Celsius
+      * A reduced range should be applied in the Celsius case (-100 C to 60 C)

 * Sensitivity analysis:
   * It would be interesting (but possibly overkill) to look at